-We can return a zero if we try to remove an item from an empty queue.
-This is a drawback but it's ok for now; it does mean that we can not save a zero in the queue since we then would not know if a returned zero is a valid answer or not.
+We can return a null value if we try to dequeue an item from an empty queue.
+This is ok for now but of course has the drawback that one would have to check for a returned null value.

 What is the drawback of this implementation?
 What is the cost of removing the next element?
 What is the cost of adding a new element?
 Can we do better?